wI2L/scrabbler/README.md

 >
 > &mdash;&mdash; [Wikipedia](https://en.wikipedia.org/wiki/Scrabble_letter_distributions)

-By default, the application loads the [French](https://en.wikipedia.org/wiki/Scrabble_letter_distributions#French) letter distribution.
+*By default, if no distribution is chosen with a flag at startup, the application will display a selection menu.*

 You can change it with the `-l`/`--distribution` flags: